 Option One Solar systems are guaranteed for 25 years.
 Buying a solar power system is like paying a flat fee for electricity for 25 years or much longer.

-If you stay with traditional electricity, the rising rates every year are projected to cost up to $200,000 for the same 25-year period.
-When you compare the numbers solar power is very cost-effective.
+If you stay with traditional electricity, the rising rates yearly are projected to cost up to $200,000 for the same 25-year period.
+When you compare the numbers, solar power is very cost-effective.
 Especially when you understand that solar is a home investment, not a bill.